· ·

 SOLUTION!

-When it comes to pain, the most important thing is to manage the pain.
-It’s important to have some kind of pain management strategy in place after you give birth, and thankfully, if you give birth in a hospital or birth center, they should be able to help you manage your pain well.
+When it comes to pain, the most important thing is managing it.
+It’s essential to have some pain management strategy in place after you give birth, and thankfully, if you give birth in a hospital or birth center, they should be able to help you manage your pain well.

-A lot of mothers worry that they can’t take certain pain medications while breastfeeding.
-While there are some that you definitely shouldn’t take, there are quite a few that you can take that are compatible with breastfeeding.
+Many mothers worry that they can’t take certain pain medications while breastfeeding.
+While there are some that you definitely shouldn’t take, there are quite a few that are compatible with breastfeeding.
 While the hospital should be able to navigate this pretty well, you can always reach out to Infant Risk for their advice.

-Gas pains are also common after c-sections, and some moms find it hard to breastfeed through these.
+Gas pains are also joint after c-sections, and some moms find it hard to breastfeed through these.
 Requesting a gas pill can help a lot and should be compatible with breastfeeding.

-This may be devastating for moms who were planning on natural birth.
-The guilt and hard feelings may negatively affect milk supply.
+This may be devastating for moms who are planning on natural birth.
+The guilt and hard feelings may negatively affect the milk supply.

 The majority of moms feel lost and discouraged after the emergency c-section because they know nothing about breastfeeding after the surgery.